 In this age of digitalization where every business owner wants to have a digital platform for his firm and this has increased the demand for software development companies.
 Software development is basically a process that involves creating, designing, documenting, prototyping, testing, deploying, and supporting a system for different types of businesses as per their requirements.
-In any software development service company, when any software engineering team takes up a project and thinks of how to develop a software there are many choices.
+In any software development service company, when any software engineering team takes up a project and thinks of how to develop software there are many choices.
 Some of them are which programming languages to use, what kind of data storage to have, how the app will work on different operating systems, and so on.
 Then comes the choice of selecting a way to write a software code and which method to use for it.

 Table of Content

-There are a lot of options when it comes on choosing how to develop a software and the right methodology for it.
+There are a lot of options when it comes to choosing how to develop software and the right methodology for it.
 Here, in this blog, we will go through an ideal software development process that most of the top software development companies follow and we will also have a look at the top software development methodologies that can be used to make the development process smooth.

 1. Software Development Process